thadbryson/flysystem-sync/README.md

 Master
 ------
 Contents of this directory are moved to Slave for writing and updating.
-If this folder has a path that Slave doesn't then the path on Slave is deleted.
+If Slave has a folder has a path that this doesn't then the path on Slave is deleted.

 Slave
 -----